History of Sikkim: Independent monarchy

-Political History of Sikkim
+Political history of Sikkim

 The 1979 assembly election saw Nar Bahadur Bhandari elected Chief Minister of Sikkim.
-Bhandhari held on to win again in 1984 and 1989.
+Bhandari held on to win again in 1984 and 1989.
 In 1994, Assembly politician Pawan Kumar Chamling became the Chief Minister of Sikkim.
 In 1999, 2004, 2009 and 2014 Chamling consolidated his position to sweep the polls.
 Sikkim voted for its one delegate to the All India Lok Sabha on 3 January 1980.
-The voters strongly favored a local listing party, strongly rejecting the candidates from the Janata and Congress.
+The voters strongly favoured a local listing party, rejecting the candidates from the Janata and Congress.

-Sino-Indian relations were somewhat bruised in 2000 by an event in Sikkim which challenged China's longstanding claim of Sikkim as an independent country.
+Sino-Indian relations were somewhat bruised in 2000 by an event in Sikkim that challenged China's longstanding claim of Sikkim as an independent country.
 The unusual event was the escape of Ogyen Trinley Dorje from Tibet to Dharamsala, India.
 Ogyen Trinley Dorje is one of the two rival claimants who seek recognition as the 17th Karmapa, the head of the Black Hat branch of Tibetan Buddhism (see Karmapa controversy).
 The two claimants did battle in the Indian court system for control of the considerable funds collected by the 16th Karmapa for the restoration and maintenance of Rumtek Monastery, located in Gangtok, Sikkim.
-The Chinese, who recognise Ogyen Trinley Dorje as the true Karmapa, was unhappy about the court outcome which awarded the monastery funds to the other rival.
+The Chinese, who recognise Ogyen Trinley Dorje as the true Karmapa, were unhappy about the court outcome which awarded the monastery funds to the other rival.
 However, the Chinese government was in a quandary as to what to do about it, as any protest to India would mean an explicit endorsement that the high court of India holds jurisdiction over Sikkim.

 In 2003, with the thawing of relations between the two nations, Indian sovereignty over Sikkim was finally recognised by China.
 The two governments also proposed to open the Nathula and Jelepla Passes in 2005.

-On 18 September 2011, a magnitude 6.9Mw earthquake struck Sikkim, killing at least 116 people in the state and in Nepal, Bhutan, Bangladesh and Tibet.
-More than 60 people died in Sikkim alone, and the city of Gangtok suffered significant damage.
+On 18 September 2011, a magnitude 6.9Mw earthquake struck Sikkim, killing at least 116 people in the state and Nepal, Bhutan, Bangladesh and Tibet, China.
+More than 60 people died in Sikkim alone and the city of Gangtok suffered significant damage.